tek5030/lab-camera-pose-py/lab-guide/2-from-geographical-coordinates-to-pixels.md

 # Step 2: From geographical coordinates to pixels
 Now, lets compute the connection between geographical coordinates and image pixels using real data!

-## The Sophus library
+## Representing orientations and poses in code
-We will use Trym's [pylie](https://github.com/tussedrotten/pylie) to represent poses and orientations.
+We will use Trym's [pylie](https://github.com/tussedrotten/pylie) to represent orientations and poses.
 It lets us perform operations on SO(3) and SE(3) matrix Lie groups.

 Here are some of the most useful operations available: